 Under a bright light, part your child’s hair and watch for movement as lice will quickly travel away from the light.
 Using a nit comb, start at the scalp and work your way to the end of your child’s hair.
 It may help to drape a cloth or towel across your child’s shoulders.
 This will catch any lice they may fall off while searching.

 Examine the comb after each stroke.
-Adult lice are light brown and their bodies will be about the size of a sesame seed.
+Adult lice (including super lice) are light brown and their bodies will be about the size of a sesame seed.
 Nits may be brown, yellow, or white.
 Also look for eggs stuck to the hair shaft near the scalp which is about the size of a poppy seed.
 They often look like dandruff that can’t be easily removed.